After bribery allegations, Netanyahu's government stable - for now

 One of the cases against Netanyahu, known as Case 1000, alleged the “committing of crimes of bribery, fraud and breach of trust” by the prime minister.

-Police named Arnon Milchan, a Hollywood producer and Israeli citizen, and Australian businessman James Packer, as having given gifts that included champagne, cigars and jewelry to Netanyahu and his family.
+Police named Arnon Milchan, a Hollywood producer and Israeli citizen, and Australian businessman James Packer, as having given gifts that included champagne, cigars and jewellery to Netanyahu and his family.

 In all, the merchandise was worth more than one million Israeli shekels ($280,000), the statement said.
 Any legal proceedings would probably focus on whether political favours were sought or granted.